 Award Winning Staffordshire Sailors Have Royal Appointment

-HRH The Princess Royal, President of the Royal Yachting Association, will present four Staffordshire sailors with one of the RYA’s most prestigious awards this month, in recognition of their exceptional generosity and commitment to the sport.
+HRH The Princess Royal, President of the Royal Yachting Association, will present five South Staffordshire sailors with two of the RYA’s most prestigious awards this month, in recognition of their exceptional generosity and commitment to the sport.

-Blithfield Sailing Club’s Margaret and Bill Boyson, from Newcastle-under-Lyme, and Rudyard Lake Sailing Club’s David and Margaret Burnham will receive RYA Lifetime Commitment Awards, for individuals who have shown exceptional commitment and dedication to their club or organisation for at least 15 years, at the RYA’s annual awards ceremony at One Great George Street, London on Friday 24 November.
+South Staffordshire Sailing Club’s Steve and Lynn Baker, from Lichfield, and Blithfield Sailing Club’s Margaret and Bill Boyson, will receive RYA Lifetime Commitment Awards, for individuals who have shown exceptional commitment and dedication to their club or organisation for at least 15 years, at the RYA’s annual awards ceremony at One Great George Street, London on Friday 24 November.

 Margaret said: “Sailing has given us so much fun, challenge, companionship, purpose, satisfaction and modest achievement.
 We were amazed when we heard we had won this award.
 The club had already honoured us with Honorary Life Membership in 2008 so we felt humble and undeserving of something so nationally special.”

 The RYA is boating’s national governing body and the Volunteer Awards are considered the ‘MBEs’ of the sport, honouring people throughout the UK for their outstanding contributions across all the disciplines the RYA represents, including sailing, windsurfing, powerboating, inland waterways and personal watercraft.
-The Boysons and Burnhams were nominated for their awards by their clubs and selected as winners by the RYA Honours and Awards Panel.
+The Bakers, Boysons and Kamila were nominated by their clubs and selected as winners by the RYA Honours and Awards Panel.

 For more information about the RYA Volunteer Awards or to find out how you can get out on the water in the Midlands visit www.rya.org.uk